Amaan-Dhanani/DriveHenrico/README.md

 ## Configuration
 Everything needed to know to configure different parts of this application.
 Most of it should be in `yaml` format but some of it *especially credentials* will be in a `.env` file.
+But other things that are only used in the backend will be in `yaml` format

+### Yaml Config
+This project requries a config.yaml file to be present. this file dictates most of the function of the backend so its crucial.
+Take from config.example.yml

 ### Routing Configurations
 <details>